FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 This quirky behaviour happens because of **hoisting**.

-Hoisiting will result in the first `alert` returning "undefined":
+Hoisiting will result in the first `console.log` returning "undefined":

 ```javascript
 var faveColour = 'blue';